benjdod/comp520-compilerproject/guide.md

 ### For Loop

 For loops are supported just as in Java.
 Loop variables are properly scoped, multiple variable declarations and increment statements can be given, and loop control statements work.
+Like in while loops, for loops with variable declarations as the only statement are not allowed.

 ### Improved Short Circuiting Evaluation